Mr. Sandman (Grimm): Plot

 Opening quote: "Now we've got eyes — eyes — a beautiful pair of children's eyes," he whispered.

-A man named Andre (Kieren Hutchison) arrives at a support group meeting where he talks with a girl named Molly (Megan Henning) and takes her to her house.
-He then woges into a fly-like Wesen named Jinnamuru Xunte and releases a red powder on her, blinding her.
-He then consumes her tears and leaves.
-As she can't see, she accidentally brings down a shelf on herself and is killed.
-Nick (David Giuntoli) and Hank (Russell Hornsby) are sent to investigate while discovering that Molly left with Andre, who is possibly of South African origin.
-In Vienna, Adalind (Claire Coffee) meets with a woman, Frau Pech (Mary McDonald-Lewis), a Hexenbiest who agrees to help her with the baby.
-At night, Renard (Sasha Roiz) wakes up to find Juliette (Bitsie Tulloch) in his bed, who then woges into a creature, seemingly into a dream or a message from Frau Pech.
+A man named Andre (Kieren Hutchison) attends a grief support group meeting where he talks to Molly (Megan Henning) and later drives her to her home.
+There, he woges into a fly-like Wesen (a Jinnamuru Xunte) and releases a red powder in her face, blinding her.
+He consumes her tears and leaves.
+Blind and panicking, she brings a bookshelf down on herself and dies.
+Nick (David Giuntoli) and Hank (Russell Hornsby) investigate and make the connection to Andre, who is possibly of South African origin.
+In Vienna, Adalind (Claire Coffee) meets with a Hexenbiest, Frau Pech (Mary McDonald-Lewis), who readily agrees to help her with the baby.
+At night, Renard (Sasha Roiz) wakes up to see Juliette (Bitsie Tulloch) in his bed, who then woges into a creature—seemingly a dream or a message from Frau Pech.

-Andre goes after another victim, Kelly (Suzanne Tufan) but escapes when her sister, Casey (Jenny Wade) arrives.
-In the trailer, Nick, Hank and Monroe (Silas Weir Mitchell) find that the Jinnamuru Xunte feed from the tears of their victims.
-Kelly wakes up in the hospital with worms now spreading into her eyes.
-Andre is sighted at a high school and the police are sent there to apprehend him.
-Nick catches Andre, but Andre spreads the red powder on Nick, blinding him as well and fleeing.
+Andre finds another victim, Kelly (Suzanne Tufan) but she escapes when her sister, Casey (Jenny Wade) arrives.
+In the trailer, Nick, Hank and Monroe (Silas Weir Mitchell) read about the Jinnamuru Xunte.
+Kelly wakes up in the hospital with parasitic worms now spreading into her eyes.
+Andre is seen at a high school and the police are sent to apprehend him.
+Nick catches Andre, but he sprays the red powder on Nick, blinding him as well, and flees.

-Hank takes Nick to the spice shop where Rosalee (Bree Turner) and Monroe find that there's a cure for a vaccine but it requires them to extract the Jinnamuru Xunte's eye while alive and woged.
-Seemingly, Nick has now developed a sense where he manages to hear everything happening around him even if it's whispering.
+Hank takes Nick to the spice shop.
+Rosalee (Bree Turner) and Monroe research and find a cure, but it requires them to extract the Jinnamuru Xunte's eye while alive and woged.
+Meanwhile, Nick's sense of hearing has heightened to the extent that he can clearly understand people talking quietly in the next room.
 Casey returns home and is attacked by Andre.
-Hank is called and decides to go, bringing Nick, Monroe and Rosalee.
-They manage to knock out Andre and cut out his eye to make the antidote.
-Andre wakes up in his normal form and tries to escape but is stabbed by Casey.
+Hank is called and goes, reluctantly taking Nick, Monroe and Rosalee.
+They catch Andre, knocking him unconscious, and cut out his eye to make the antidote.
+Andre wakes up in his normal form and tries to escape, but is stabbed to death by Casey.

-Rosalee manages to mix the ingredients and restores Nick's sight.
-Juliette, who has been tormented by ghost visions, sees a ghost in his house that resembles Nick before disappearing.
-The episode ends as Nick discovers he now has more acute hearing and practices, with Monroe, hitting fruit while blindfolded, succeeding.
+Rosalee mixes the ingredients and restores Nick's sight.
+Juliette sees a ghost in her house and challenges it to reveal itself.
+It takes a form resembling Nick before disappearing.
+In the final scene, Nick is practicing batting fruit, thrown by Monroe, while blindfolded.
+He hits every one.